GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/attachments/chat-message-file-attachment-list-view-properties.md

 ### `content`

-Content of the attachment llist - Array of `ChatMessageFileAttachment`
+Content of the attachment list - Array of `ChatMessageFileAttachment`

 ``` swift
 open var content: [ChatMessageFileAttachment] = []